lehendo/sovereign/README.md

 - OCR accuracy depends on screen content quality
 - Works best with clear, high-contrast text
 - Small/blurry text may not be recognized accurately

+### npm audit warnings
+- esbuild vulnerability (GHSA-67mh-4wv8-2f99) only affects dev server
+- Does not impact production builds
+- Can be safely ignored for development

 ## Roadmap